-Would you like to have lived back in the pioneer days?
+Would you have liked to have lived back in the pioneer days?
 Sure, it would have been neat to have been friends with Abraham Lincoln.
 But life wasn’t always easy back then.

 Pioneers didn’t have all the modern comforts that we have today.
 Running water was available…if you had a running stream or river nearby!
 Cooking took place over an open fire.
 And houses?
 They were often homemade cabins made with rough logs.